uludag/nosql-biosets/readme.md

-[index-pubchem-bioassays.py](index-pubchem-bioassays.py) reads and indexes the compressed and archived PubChem BioAssay json files, without extracting them to temporary files.
+[index-pubchem-bioassays.py](index-pubchem-bioassays.py) reads and indexes the compressed and archived PubChem BioAssay json files, without extracting them to temporary files

 TODO:

 * Support for entries larger than 800mb
 * Use bulk indexer
-* Mappings for Elasticsearch 2
+* Mappings for Elasticsearch 2?

 ### Notes on WikiPathways datasets

-[index-wikipathways.py](index-wikipathways.py) reads and indexes the archived WikiPathways gpml files, without extracting them to temporary files.
+[index-wikipathways.py](index-wikipathways.py) reads and indexes the archived WikiPathways gpml files, without extracting them to temporary files

 ### Elasticsearch server settings
 Since some of the PubChem BioAssay json files are large we need to change